Green Livelihoods Youth Project

-Youth in Arua and Adjumani, Uganda to benefit from new livelihood project.
+Youth in Arua and Adjumani, Uganda benefitted from sustainable beekeeping and solar energy businesses

-The project will also pursue the goals of democratic good governance and gender equality through supporting self-sustaining social structures capable of enabling the youth to claim and access their rights and integrate into the mainstream economy.
+The project also pursued the goals of democratic good governance and gender equality through supporting self-sustaining social structures capable of enabling the youth to claim and access their rights and integrate into the mainstream economy.

 OVERALL GOAL